Harsha-0710/AVI/Voice_assisted_home_appliance/README.md

 ## 👨‍💻 Author

-Built by [Your Name] – a Smart Home enthusiast. 😊
+Built by Harshavardhan.V – a Smart Home enthusiast. 😊

 ---